sharminpathan/predictive-image-regression-for-longitudinal-studies-with-missing-data/README.md

 - Next, run prepareData.py from the preprocessing directory.
 This will prepare data ready for training.
 - Finally execute model.py to start with the training and make predictions on the test data.

-#### This repository contains code for "Predictive Image Regression for Longitudinal Studies with Missing Data", Conference on Medical Imaging with Deep Learning Conference, 2018.
+#### This repository contains code for "Predictive Image Regression for Longitudinal Studies with Missing Data", a publication in the Medical Imaging with Deep Learning Conference, 2018.